hanghn/DS3000/README.md

 100 companies in batches from the Yahoo Finance API.

 - Plot 4: Residual Plot vs. Environmental Risk — PE Ratio Residuals plotted against Environmental Risk subscore.
-Like Governance Risk, this plot shows a fan-shaped spread, indicating the heteroscedasticity is driven primarily by
-the Environmental and Governance dimensions of ESG.
+Like Governance Risk, this plot shows a fan-shaped spread — wide residual spread at low Environmental Risk values (where most companies cluster) and tightening as Environmental Risk rises — is the strongest heteroscedasticity signal in the model, more pronounced than the Governance Risk pattern.
+The dense cluster of points near zero also reveals an imbalanced distribution: most S&P 500 firms have low environmental risk, and the model is least precise where data is densest.

 ---------------------------------------------------------------------------------------------------------------------------------------
 <img width="419" height="317" alt="Screenshot 2026-04-30 at 7 18 18 PM" src="https://github.com/user-attachments/assets/79205294-e606-46bc-8f57-7e571c1d3773" />